 Which companies offer the cheapest rates for Ford Explorer

-Nationwide offers the cheapest car insurance rates for Ford Explorer at an average annual cost of $1,984 a year or $165 monthly, based on CarInsurance.com’s rate analysis.
+Nationwide provides the most affordable car insurance for your Ford Explorer, with an average annual rate of $1,984, or $165 per month, according to CarInsurance.com’s analysis.

-The table below highlights top insurance providers with the best rates for your Ford Explorer
+The table below shows which insurance companies offer the best rates for your Ford Explorer.

 CompanyAnnual ratesSix-month ratesMonthly rates